jashans06/practice-github/README.md

 # practice-github
-This is my Git and GitHub learning class
+This is my Git and GitHub learning class.

+# Teacher
+The One

+# Student
+Jashanpreet Singh